Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 How much do you spend a month X that by 25 or 30 if you want to be more conservative.

 So, let’s say you spend £3000 per month x 12 is £36,000 per year.

 £36,000 x 25 is £900,000 If you had this amount in income-producing assets and withdrew between 3-4% a year, work would likely be optional.

-Now I know a few of you have already checked out cos I started talking numbers and big numbers that seem ridiculous.
+Now I know a few of you have already checked out because I started talking big numbers that seem ridiculous.

 The more savings or investments you already have, the smaller the gap you need to bridge.